 These settings, of course, are not enough to play demanding games in a VM.
 But they will help with simple games and video playback.

-The Video Capture feature is useful for anyone wanting to create YouTube tutorial videos.
+The Video Capture feature is useful for anyone wanting to create tutorial videos, for YouTube or any other use.
 VirtualBox can create a video of the VM with no external screen-capture program required.
+For anyone else, this feature is useless.

 Storage is an important stop before starting the VM.
 If we have Windows as an ISO, we need to select the "Empty" DVD icon...

-...and load the ISO with the "Choose a virtual CD/DVD disk file" option.
+...and load the ISO with the "Choose a Virtual Optical Disk File" option.

-If we have Windows on a physical disk, we can leave the option as is, and VirtualBox will use our DVD drive.
+If we have Windows on a physical DVD, we can leave the option as is, and VirtualBox will use our DVD drive.

-Finally, on the USB section it's a good idea to enable the USB 2.0 controller.
+Finally, in the USB section, it's a good idea to enable the USB 2.0 controller.

 For this feature to work, we need to install the Oracle VM VirtualBox Extension Pack.